By Thailand specialist Rebecca

 Elephant experiences for families in Thailand

-One such organization, the Elephant Nature Foundation, is an easy journey out from Chiang Mai in northern Thailand.
+One such organization, the Elephant Nature Park, is an easy journey out from Chiang Mai in northern Thailand.
 They place the utmost importance on the welfare of their animals and instilling its importance in their visitors.

 Cooking lessons in Thailand